ScopeX-ASU/SimPhony/README.md

 - **Device Libraries**:
   - **Photonic Devices**: Includes energy, area, latency, and insertion loss parameters.
   - **Electronic Devices**: Provides detailed models for electronic components.
-- **Memory Computation**: Supports bandwidth awared memory hierarchies
+- **Memory Computation**: Supports bandwidth aware memory hierarchies
 - **Integration with TorchONN**: Seamless integration for optical neural network simulations.
-- **Detailed Simulation Report**: Reports from Simphony contains detailed information of each device and each memory hierachies energy, area breakdown.
-It also provides detailed insertion loss analysis with critial path defined.
+- **Detailed Simulation Report**: Reports from Simphony contain detailed information on each device and each memory hierarchy's energy, and area breakdown.
+It also provides detailed insertion loss analysis with critical path defined.

 ## Folder Structure
 - **cacti/**: Contains the CACTI tool for cache and memory simulation.